 Time domain studies are used extensively to assess detailed stability performance in response to Disturbances and set-point changes.
-In practice they are generally one of the following types:
+In practice they are generally one of the following types22:

 - No Disturbance or set-point change studies (flat runs).
 These commence from a Steady State of the power system and involve running the time-domain simulation for a period without applying any Disturbance or set-point change.
 As the initial condition is a Steady State, it is expected that power system quantities associated with the plant model will not change appreciably during the simulation.
 Simulation durations for no-Disturbance studies range from 10 to 300 seconds (the latter to verify long-term Steady State stability). - Single Disturbance or set-point change studies.
 These commence from a Steady State of the power system and involve applying a single Disturbance or set-point change during the simulation.
 If the Disturbance is a fault, the simulated Disturbance includes the appropriate short-term protection action to clear the fault.
 The simulation is then run long enough to establish the Post-Contingent Steady State.
 For RMS models, the Disturbance or set-point change will typically be applied at least one second into the simulation to allow for decay of any short-term numerical transients.
 For EMT models where the Steady State must be established during the initial run of the simulation, the pre-Disturbance or set-point change time will be correspondingly longer.
-Overall simulation durations for single Disturbance studies range from 5 to 120 seconds following application of the Disturbance or set-point change. - Multiple Disturbance or set-point change studies.
-These operate similarly to single Disturbance or set-point change studies but involve applying a defined sequence of Disturbances or set-point changes at specific times from the initial Steady State.
-These will typically involve a succession of Post-Contingent Steady States in between the applied Disturbances or set-point changes.
-An example of a multiple Disturbance or set-point change study is a reclose study, where an initial fault cleared by protection operation leads to an auto-reclose event after a predefined period.
-Studies may also be carried out to simulate multiple contingency events. - Depending on the overall duration, multiple Disturbance or set-point change studies may also require time-domain modelling of medium and long-term controls.
+Overall simulation durations for single Disturbance studies range from 5 to 120 seconds following application of the Disturbance or set-point change.